codingnewton/PythonSearchEngine/readme.txt

 pip install bs4

 Copy the code above and run it on local IDE should resolve the issue

+OR go to modules.py and run the code listed there
 ======================================================================================
 Running the program